joeywashburn/az204/app1.md

 ---

 ## Update the HomeController with the Function App changes.
-Now we need to add some more settings to Environment Variables and update HomeController.cs
+Now we need to add some more settings to Environment Variables and update HomeController.cs This section updates the HomeController.cs file in the TaskManagerWeb project to integrate the web app’s frontend with the Azure Function created earlier, enabling tasks to be saved to Azure Cosmos DB.

 Go to the Azure Portal and go to your Web App.
 Service > Setting > Environment Variables